 - 3-3 If at this time the complainant or convener is not satisfied with the outcome of step 3-2, then the convener is to request that the concern be placed in writing (if not so already).
 A form is available for this purpose and is attached to this policy.
 This written concern must be signed by the complainant, as well as his/her program leader and administrator.
 Once received, this written concern is to be forwarded to an administrator of the school involved to advise of the concern, and attempt to arrive at an effective and efficient solution to the issue. - 3-4 If at this time the complainant or convener is not satisfied with the outcome of step 3-3, the convener shall contact and forward all written information to the athletic administrator, who at this point can contact the school involved or take the matter to the board of reference chair.
-At this stage, the board of reference chair and/or athletic administrator can: - respond to and address the concern without a hearing (would be subject to appeal), - (ii) refer the matter to an upcoming meeting of the SDSSAA executive, or, - (iii) refer the matter to a board of reference hearing.
+At this stage, the board of reference chair and/or athletic administrator can: - (i) refer the matter to an upcoming meeting of the SDSSAA executive, or, - (ii) refer the matter to a board of reference hearing.